sblyr/tools/docs/view.md

 # View

-A view can contain the following properties:
+A view is one of the resources that can be defined in the [schema](/docs/schema.md) and contains the following properties:

 | name | description |
 | --- | --- |